Four days’ hard labour

 Connections to the curriculum: History, English (spoken language and writing – composition).

-Available as: On site workshop, Combined workshop, Videoconference, Virtual classroom.
+Available as: On site workshop, Combined workshop, Online workshop.
 Find out more about the types of session we offer.

 This session is delivered as a: